 1st. floor 370 sq. ft.

 Porch 54 sq. ft.

-Not many plans for A-frame house include winter gardens.
-Imagine yourself drinking a cup of English tea there… The ground level layout is simple.
+Not many plans for an A-frame house include winter gardens.
+Imagine yourself drinking a cup of English tea there… The ground-level layout is simple.
 The stairs to the second floor are a bit steep for going down half-asleep in the middle of the night.

 In the US, most people would consider this to be an almost tiny vacation home for two but by European standards, the square footage of this floor plan is plentiful for a family of three.
 It would be interesting to hear what people from Japan think of it, considering that some of them are comfortable sleeping in capsule hotels like this.

 These plans for an A-frame house offer pretty efficient use of space.
 The building cost is very low considering the impressive look and square footage.
 This small A-frame house may be a good solution for a relaxing retirement dwelling for empty-nesters or a comfortable vacation cottage.